 I have 10 Tips to Help You Get Past the Meet-Date to the Real Date.
 (If you want to, that is.)
 Here are Tips #1 – #3.

-1. The first meeting is not really a date.
+1. When it comes to online dating first dates, the meeting is not really a date.

 The purpose of the “meet date” is only to determine if you want to go on a real date.
 It’s not to get to know each other in any big way.
 Most men see it this was.
 It’s a time to find out how he feels being with you and if he wants to get to know you better.